 Once the second coat applied and you have your desired look you need to wait a further 48 hours before getting the paint wet.
 A bit of a pain if you only have the one bathroom but well worth it for a new, fresh looking bathroom.

-I am so so happy with the final look of the tiles they look so good.
-A week on were back to using the bathroom as normal and it’s great!
+I am so so happy with the final look of the tiles they look so good I highly recommend using the v33 tile paint.
+A week on we’re back to using the bathroom as normal and it’s great!
 I must admit I was scared it would all wash off but it’s stayed firmly put.

 I also painted the remaining tiles with a regular bathroom paint and updated all the bathroom accessories for the final finishing touches.